-- A completed application form and application monitoring form, both available from Grainne Hawkins (grainne.hawkins@supremecourt.uk tel 020 760 1906). - A curriculum vitae. - A short supporting statement, of no more than 2,000 words, giving clear evidence to support how they meet each of the selection criteria. - Candidates should submit three significant pieces of writing in support of their meeting the criteria for appointment, together with a brief explanation of why these have been chosen, drawing attention to the salient points for the commission.
-The pieces of writing could be judgments, articles, opinions or other relevant material. - The names of two people who can provide an independent assessment against the selection criteria.
+- A completed application form and application monitoring form, both available from Grainne Hawkins (grainne.hawkins@supremecourt.uk tel: 020 7960 1906). - A curriculum vitae. - A short supporting statement of no more than 1,500 words, giving clear evidence to support how they meet each of the selection criteria. - Candidates should submit three significant pieces of writing in support of their meeting the criteria for appointment, together with a brief explanation of why these have been chosen, drawing attention to the salient points for the commission.
+The pieces of writing could be judgments, articles, opinions or other relevant material. - The names of two people who can provide an independent assessment against the selection criteria set out above.
 (Assessments may be of most assistance to the selection commission if they do not come from the statutory consultees (Annex A) (who are consulted as a matter of course) and if they cover areas not likely to be known to the statutory consultees)

 Candidates should be aware of the policy on the Equal Merit Provision before applying.
+This is available on the UKSC website or on request.

-The commission will undertake the statutory consultations set out under section 27 of the Constitutional Reform Act (Annex A) before short-listing candidates.
+The commission will undertake the statutory consultations set out under section 27 of the Constitutional Reform Act before short-listing candidates.
 Short-listing is unlikely to take place until late March 2019.